usarid/robonode/README.md

 It uses RAML, node.js, the Express framework, and Osprey to describe and implement the API.

+It also uses the excellent [node bluetooth library](https://github.com/eelcocramer/node-bluetooth-serial-port).

 The flow is simple: start the server, which then listens for HTTP requests, and issues the appropriate binary commands over bluetooth to the robot.

-Only tested on a Mac running the Mavericks version of OSX and a single bluetooth-paired DARWIN-MINI.
+Only tested on a Mac running the Mavericks version of OSX.

 Installation
 ------------